 1. Providing support to the incident site(s), including:

-- Setting priorities and strategic direction; - Information collection, collation, evaluation and dissemination; - The management of resources; - Finance and Administration approvals.
+- Setting priorities and strategic direction; - Information collection, collation, evaluation and dissemination (refer to Emergency Information Plan - Annex G); - The management of resources; - Finance and Administration approvals.

 2. Providing for the Corporation and the Community-at-Large: